Also known as: Primary syphilis, Secondary syphilis, Late syphilis or Tertiary syphilis

 - Prenatal screening

-- Enlarged lymph nodes in the area containing the chancre
+- Enlarged lymph nodes in the area of the sore

 - Central nervous system disorders (neurosyphilis)